mhk69/slate/source/index.md

 # Requirements

-- Must be using Xcode 6.3+.
-(We do not support Xcode 7.0-beta yet)
+- Must be using Xcode 7.0.
-- Deployment target must be iOS 8.0+
+- Deployment target must be iOS 8.0.

 # Template Project